- Provenance

 And undaunted by the fell depredations of tigers and wolves,

-- Joseph Chang, Quianshen Bai, Catalogue by Stephen Allee.
+• Joseph Chang, Qianshen Bai, (Catalogue) Stephen Allee.
 In Pursuit of Heavenly Harmony: Paintings and Calligraphy by Bada Shanren from the Bequest of Wang Fangyu and Sum Wai.
 Exh. cat.
 Washington. cat.
-2, p.
-38-41, 142-43.
+2, pp. 38-41, 142-43.